kendalled/ult-yuzu/content/en/controllers.md

 category: 'Resources'
 ---

-Information about setting up the most common controllers on Yuzu.
+Information about setting up the most common controllers on Parsec & Yuzu.

 <alert type="info">
   Plug in your controller (and adapter / software if needed) before starting Yuzu or Parsec.
 This ensures everything works correctly.